GeneralGuy4872/iwannaflycurses/README.md

 there are (theoretically) no distro-dependent elements, and the code should run on ANY *nix with properly fufilled dependancies by configuring paths.h

-Manpages will be provided in Linux's ROFF-man, BSD's ROFF-mdoc, and Illumos' SGML-soldoc Extended documentation will be provided in plaintext, Texinfo, and HTML.
-The default value will be obtained from <CODE>uname</CODE>
+Manpages will be provided in Linux's ROFF-man and BSD's ROFF-mdoc Extended documentation will be provided in plaintext, Texinfo, and HTML the documentation installed will be determined by <CODE>uname</CODE>

 Lore can be found at my Neocities site: https://generalguy4872.neocities.org/Games/